ilovecrayons/hyprtabs/README.md

-# HyprTabs - Advanced Alt-Tab Window Switcher for Hyprland
+# HyprTabs - Alt-Tab Window Switcher for Hyprland

 A modern Alt-Tab window switcher for Hyprland that supports both minimizing and restoring windows.
 Rewrite of Mauitron/NiflVeil without eww UI dependencies.